Prasun-Shiwakoti/Prajna/README.md

 ## Contributing

-We encourage contributions from developers who want to enhance Squiz.
+We encourage contributions from developers who want to enhance Prajñā.
 To contribute:

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).